Gliulei/fs/README.md

 ---

-# 📁 fs: The Next-Gen SSH Management & File Sync Tool
+# 📁 The Next-Gen SSH Management & File Sync Tool

 **Simpler, Smarter, and More Efficient Remote Operations**